AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/branding/brand-wp-site-advanced.md

 ## Advanced Branding Configuration

-You can brand the following areas of `Workfront Proof`:
+You can brand the following areas of Workfront Proof:

 * [Web Application](#web-application)
 * [Header](#header)